A new study reveals that statins can help reduce metastasis.

 PARIS, Mar.
 1 (Benin News) –

 Many people need to take statins to lower their cholesterol levels.
-But statins could do even more.
+But statins might do even more.
 German researchers have published a study in the scientific journal “Clinical and Translational Medicine” showing that these drugs inhibit a gene that promotes metastasis of cancer cells.

-Cancer patients rarely die from the primary tumor, but from metastases, even after a successful tumor operation.
+Cancer patients rarely die from the primary tumor, but from metastases, even following a successful tumor operation.
 This is because cancer cells sometimes spread to other parts of the body early in the disease, when the tumor is still very small and may not even have been discovered yet.
 To do this, they must detach from the extracellular matrix and migrate into nearby lymphatic or blood vessels which transport them to new tissues, where they attach and proliferate.

 When cancer cells express MACC1, it increases their ability to proliferate, move around the body, and invade other tissues.
 “Many cancers only spread in patients with high expression of MACC1,” explains one of the research leaders, Ulrike Stein.